Nora M-84: Ammunition

 With the introduction of the gun, new munition was developed.
-In 1984, new ammunition with base-bleed was tested with a range of 34.5 km on NORA M84 152mm.
+In 1984, new ammunition with base-bleed was tested with a range of 34.5 km on NORA M84 152 mm.
 In 1986, serial production of ammunition started under the designation M84/ГГ.
 It has a maximum muzzle velocity of 895 meters per second, and was ahead of Soviet ammunition for 152 mm howitzer 2A65 at the time of introduction.

 Variants

 There are several variants of NORA artillery systems now in use or offered for sales or export:

 NORA M-84

-Basic variant that was accepted in the armament of the YPA in 1984.
+Basic variant that was accepted in the armament of the JNA in 1984.
 Small quantities are in use.

 NORA M-84B1

 Variant with 18 liters redesigned powder chamber and reduced mass to 6.88 tones.
 Most used variant.
 Range 34.5 km.

 NORA M-84B2

 Variant fitted with a pneumatic loader which is operational at all gun elevations, with the capacity to fire over 30 round.